What Does it Mean to Study Theology?

 In addition to their annual salary, benefits for rabbis may include housing, health insurance, and retirement plans.
 Income varies widely, depending on the size and financial status of the congregation, as well as denominational branch and geographic location.
 Rabbis may earn additional income from officiating at ceremonies such as bar or bat mitzvahs and weddings.

 In the case of clergy, ordination through one's religious institution serves as certification.
-The ordination process, which varies by religion and denomination, separates the clergy from the layperson and enables them to officially provide religious services and lead congregations.
+The ordination process, which varies by religion and denomination, separates the clergy from the layperson and enables them to officially lead religious services and congregations.